jekyll/minima/_posts/2020-12-11-financial-planning.md

 - You'll get old and won't have pension (unlike previous generations)

 ### Ask why someone is giving you financial advice
 If a life insurance agent is offering advice, their motivation is usually their commission.
+Taking advice from a financial advisor who gets a flat fee is probably better.

 ### LIC is a scam

 LIC combines life insurance and investment.
-You do need life insurace and you should invest money, but you should
+You do need life insurace and you should invest money, but you should keep both of those things separate.

 | Insurance Plan          | Sum assured     | Annual premium |
 |-------------------------|-----------------|----------------|
 | HDFC term life (online) | 50 lakh assured | Premium 5,000  |
 | LIC Jeevan Anand        | 50 lakh assured | Premium 24,000 |

-LIC takes the surplus premium and invests somewhere, but the rate of returns is pretty terrible.
+LIC takes the surplus premium and invests somewhere, but the rate of returns is pretty terrible compared to other financial instruments.

 ### Real Estate